 The Helping A Hero Home Program is our signature program for severely wounded heroes injured in the post 9-11 Global War on Terror.
 Helping A Hero homes are designed to maximize the veteran’s independence.
 Homes for amputees and wheelchair-bound veterans include roll-in showers, roll under sinks, an adapted toilet area, and other safety features.
 Burn victims require added interior air protections and heroes suffering from a severe TBI require a hospital-quality master bedroom that includes a lift system, oxygen, and support for 24/7 telemedicine.

 Ordinarily, homes are built in master-planned communities where the developer donates the lot and the builder builds at cost.
 Helping A Hero designs the home for that specific hero raises the funds needed for the project and assists in soliciting kind donations.
-The veteran commits to make the Helping A Hero home his/ her primary residence for 10 years, contributes $50,000 to the home and if eligible, the veteran commits the VA Specially Adapted Housing Grant to the project.
-To date, Helping A Hero has awarded more than 100 homes in 24 states and is accepting applications for 2022 homes as part of our 100 Homes Challenge..
+To date, Helping A Hero has awarded more than 100 homes in 26 states and is accepting applications for 2024 homes as part of our 100 Homes Challenge..